Pythagorean Theorem Calculator

 c = 8.94.
 Go ahead and check it with our Pythagorean theorem calculator!

-Note that if you are solving for a or b, isolate the variable before combining like terms and taking the square root
+Note that if you are solving for a or b, rearrange the equation to isolate the desired variable before combining like terms and taking the square root

-The Pythagorean theorem calculator will solve for the sides in the same manner that I displayed above.
-It's just a way to show you how you can solve if you prefer to do it by hand.
+The Pythagorean theorem calculator will solve for the sides in the same manner that we displayed above.
+We have included the method to show you how you can solve your problem if you prefer to do it by hand.

 The hypotenuse formula is simply taking the Pythagorean theorem and solving for the hypotenuse,